 Your normally gregarious senior seems withdrawn, fearful, and despondent.
 His appetite and behavior have changed dramatically since your last visit.
 While this may be because of his medical diagnoses or the simple reality that the aging process is not always kind, sometimes it is evidence of a far more frightening reality – that of elder abuse.

-If you find that your elder family member has been mistreated and socially isolated through any of these methods, reach out to Siegel Law at 562-645-4145 for help.
-Our elder law attorney is compassionate and experienced in difficult cases.
-Siegel Law serves clients from Tustin, Irvine, Santa Ana, Huntington Beach, Long Beach and all nearby areas in Southern California.
+If you find that your elder family member has been mistreated and socially isolated through any of these methods, reach out to the Orange County senior isolation lawyers at Siegel Law for help.
+Our elder abuse attorneys in Orange County are compassionate and experienced in difficult cases.